jdgsmallwood/advent-of-code-2023/README.md

 I also learned a bunch about how to write this more idiomatically by using more functional-style calls, including use of fold.

 Solved 2023/12/10

+## Problem 3

+### Part 1
+It was a bit challenging to get back into it after a break but I picked it back up again pretty quickly.
+The problem itself was fairly simple.
+Rust-wise I was able to use some of the structures I'd picked up from the previous problems and my program had a good sense of structure.

+Solved 2024/04/14